plewis/plewis.github.io/phylogenetics/python.md

 {% include icon.html url="/assets/img/Mac_logo.png" description="MacIntosh logo" css="image-left" height="87px" %}

 If you have a Mac, download [BBEdit](http://www.barebones.com/products/bbedit/download.html).
-Once you get BBEdit installed, start it up and create a file with the contents shown below (after the instructions for Windows users).
+Once you get BBEdit installed, start it up and create a file with the contents shown below in the section entitled "Your first Python script" (after the instructions for Windows users).
 Save the file using the name <tt>first.py</tt> in a convenient location (e.g. _Documents/scripts_), then navigate to that folder in your Terminal window using the command

     cd $HOME/Documents/scripts